 But deciding where to take your car for maintenance or repairs can be a challenge, especially when you’re surrounded by multiple chains and dealerships begging for your business.
-Follow these five tips for choosing an auto repair shop, and you should end up finding someone you can trust.
+These five tips for choosing an auto repair shop can help you find someone you can trust.

-- Visit the Repair Shop.
 Look for technicians’ diplomas or National Institute for Automotive Service Excellence (ASE) training certificates on display in the waiting room.
 Additionally, labor rates, payment information, guarantees, and fees should be posted in the front office.
 Also look out for any plaques or certificates naming awards, community projects, or BBB affiliation as a mark of an honest repair shop.

-- Start Small.
 When you’ve chosen a repair shop that you think sounds reputable, take your car in for something minor, like an oil change or tire rotation.
 If you’re satisfied with the price, quality, and timeliness of the service, you should be more confident if and when you need to take your car in for a more serious repair.

 Safety First: Here are the best safety systems for teen drivers